Light and dark

 and create a flow from inside to out.
 Rough wood beds will ‘silver’ with age blending with the old fence, Geraniums and Vinca will scramble through the gaps, contrasting with architectural planting behind.

 The beautiful ‘hit and miss’ fence inspired the lighting.
 Simply running LED strips between the layers created a really nice effect with just enough illumination.
-The LEDs, the light above the barbeque and in the garage can all be controlled remotely from inside.
+All the lights can all be controlled remotely.

-A dramatic Dicksonia dominates the shady bed in the corner and a lovely Prunus ‘Umineko’ provides a focal point with dazzling white blossom in spring and good autumn colour.
+A Dicksonia dominates the bed in the corner and an elegant Prunus ‘Umineko’ provides a focal point with dazzling white blossom in spring and good autumn colour.